andrewallen/tfe-survey/survey-content.md

 We've shifted from a simpler rotating bootcamp-style timetable to a more varied class timetable, which now includes specialized sessions like strength training, skill-building, and performance-focused classes.

 Which overall approach do you prefer?
-[Radio buttons]
+(Required)
 - I prefer the previous simpler rotating timetable
 - I prefer the current varied and specific class timetable
 - I would prefer a balance of both